biomoff/UoA_Metagenomics_Workshop/README.md

 ```bash
 sbatch Scripts/Bin_refinement.sh
 ```

-It should take about 1 hour and 5 minutes to run.

 If it does not run within the allocated time, you can link to the example output provided using:
 ```bash